shjang7/smash-magazine-ux/README.md

 ## Explanation

-- When you resize the view of this website, you can see the objects <br />
-are having flexible working along with fluid columns. <br />
+- Fluid design : When you resize the webpage, you could see the objects are flexible moving with fluid designed columns. <br />
-And we gave stress for important locations with deeper gray color <br />
-Also we used the skills for font weight, size, style, line-height using Google font. <br />
+- Give emphasis : Designing for UX, this project aimed for giving heaviness in important places coloring darker or lighter gray. <br />
+- Font : Using Google font, we experimented accessing different fonts weights, sizes, styles and so on.